aktavern/02-VBA-of-Wallstreet/README.md

 # 02-VBA-of-Wallstreet
 VBA script which evaluates, formats, and manipulates stock data.

-This script achieves the "Moderate" level and the challenges by addressing the following requirements:
+This script achieves the "Hard" level and the challenges by addressing the following requirements:

 1. Loop through one year of stock data for each run and return the total volume each stock had over that year.